hamb0n-3/osinter/docs/scanning/configuration.md

   #  - abort_on_failure (default) - if a module dependency fails to install, abort the scan
   #  - retry_failed - try again to install failed dependencies
   #  - ignore_failed - run the scan regardless of what happens with dependency installation
-  #  - disable - completely disable BBOT's dependency system (you are responsible for installing tools, pip packages, etc.)
+  #  - disable - completely disable OSINTER's dependency system (you are responsible for installing tools, pip packages, etc.)
   behavior: abort_on_failure

 ### ADVANCED OPTIONS ###

-# Load BBOT modules from these custom paths
+# Load OSINTER modules from these custom paths
 module_dirs: []

 # Infer certain events from others, e.g. IPs from IP ranges, DNS_NAMEs from URLs, etc.